 A large part of Fairfax County's creative spirit flourishes at the Workhouse Arts Center, known for its galleries and exhibitions…

 4 Things to Do at the Workhouse Arts Center

 1. Attend an Event

-Throughout the year there are over 300 concerts, theatrical performances, and various other events to enjoy.
+Throughout the year there are numerous concerts, theatrical performances, and various other events to enjoy.
 In the intimate classrooms and theaters found across campus you'll be able to enjoy everything from comedy shows to jazz recitals and everything in between.
 There are also seasonal performances on the campus quad for you to enjoy during the warmer months of the year.
-Annual Independence Day and Spring Festivals are two of the larger special events that bring out the crowds, and you can see what's going on when you're in town by visiting their event calendar here.
+Annual Independence Day and Spring Festivals are two of the larger special events that bring out the crowds, and you can see what's going on when you're in town by visiting their event calendar.